benmiller314/cdm2020fall/resources.md

 <dt><a href="https://gridbyexample.com/learn/">Grid By Example</a></dt>
 <dd>
 <p>Want more grab-and-go skeletons of grid layouts?
-This resource, from Rachel Andrew, includes some videos and a lot of CodePens you can mess around with and then copy into Atom, so you don't have to start from an empty editor.
+This resource, from Rachel Andrew, includes some nice, short videos and quite a lot of CodePens you can mess around with and then copy into Atom, so you don't have to start from an empty editor.
 </p>
 </dd>